The Zero Lower Bound, the Dual Mandate, and Unconventional Dynamics

-This article presents global solutions to standard New Keynesian models with a zero lower bound (ZLB) constraint on the nominal interest rate.
-We provide the solution for all combinations of technology and discount factor shocks and a thorough explanation of dynamics.
+This article examines monetary policy when it is constrained by the zero lower bound (ZLB) on the nominal interest rate.
+Our analysis uses a nonlinear New Keynesian model with technology and discount factor shocks that accounts for the expectational effects of falling to and remaining at the ZLB.
+Specifically, we investigate why technology shocks may have unconventional effects at the ZLB, what factors affect the likelihood of hitting the ZLB, and the tradeoffs a central bank faces under a dual mandate.
 We initially focus on the New Keynesian model without capital (Model 1) but then study the model with capital (Model 2).
-Capital adds another mechanism for intertemporal substitution, which strengthens the expectational effects of the ZLB.
-We use these models to analyze why technology shocks at the ZLB may have unconventional effects, the likelihood of ZLB events, and the tradeoffs faced by the central bank under a dual mandate.
+The advantage of including capital is that it introduces another mechanism for intertemporal substitution that strengthens the expectational effects of the ZLB.
 Three main findings emerge: (1) In Model 1, the output gap specification in the Taylor rule may reverse the effects of technology shocks at the ZLB; (2) When the central bank targets the steady-state output gap in Model 2, a positive technology shock at the ZLB leads to more pronounced unconventional dynamics than in Model 1; (3) In Model 1, the constrained linear solution provides a decent approximation of the nonlinear solution, but meaningful differences exist between the solutions in Model 2.